 A cage for a pair of breeding cockatiels should be a minimum size of 20 x 20 x 50 inches and should contain a nest box that is at least 12 x 12 inches.
-Proper nesting material, such as shredded paper, pine shavings, and molted feathers, should be provided.
+Proper nesting material, such as shredded paper, paper towels, and molted feathers, should be provided.

-Cockatiels are hookbills and should be fed a varied diet consisting of seed, high-quality pellets, and plenty of fresh fruits and vegetables, and small amounts of seeds.
+Cockatiels are hookbills and should be fed a varied diet consisting of high-quality pellets, plenty of fresh fruits and vegetables, and small amounts of seeds.
 Breeding pairs should be treated with a calcium supplement to ensure proper egg development and to help the hen recoup nutrients lost in the egg-making process.

-Female cockatiels lay their eggs within three weeks of mating.
+Female cockatiels lay their eggs within one to two weeks of mating.
 Like many other types of birds, it's not uncommon for cockatiels to lay one egg every other day until they have all been laid.
 There are usually between four and six eggs in each clutch.

 On average, cockatiels incubate their eggs for about 18-20 days.
 This can vary by a couple of days in either direction and is usually no cause for concern.